Algorithms for Optimizing Acyclic Queries: Introduction

-The rest of the paper is organized as follows: \cref{sec:related} discusses related work; \cref{section:preliminaries} introduces relevant concepts and notations; \cref{section:enum} presents the join tree enumeration algorithm; \cref{section:cjt} introduces canonical join trees and their construction; \cref{section:frombinplan} discusses the conversion from binary plans to join trees; finally, \cref{section:conclusion} points to avenues for future work and concludes the paper.
-All missing proofs can be found in the appendix, which also contains additional figures, tables and algorithms.
+The rest of the paper is organized as follows: \cref{sec:related} discusses related work; \cref{section:preliminaries} introduces relevant concepts and notations; \cref{section:enum} presents the join tree enumeration algorithms; \cref{section:cjt} introduces the unique shallowest join tree, namely the canonical join tree and its construction; \cref{section:frombinplan} discusses the conversion from binary plans to join trees; \cref{section:conclusion} concludes the paper by pointing to avenues for future work.
+Additional technical details, proofs and a notation table (\cref{tab:notation-prelims-enum}) can be found in the appendix.